gayyaswa/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Submission code is usable and readable

-The model.py checked in part of repo contains the CNN implementation based on the NVIDIA architecture published here https://devblogs.nvidia.com/deep-learning-self-driving-cars/.
+The model.py checked in part of repo contains the CNN implementation based on the NVIDIA architecture.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

-As suggested in the lecture tried simple neural network to familiar with the process of training and running the network model using the simulator.
-I tried implementing the Lenet from previous exercise and observed the vehicle was going straight but decided upon the NVIDIA CNN as it is complex with various layer and more nodes tested in real world to extract the features and act as a steering controller.

-I implemented the network using Keras by following the lecture and using the architecture imaage from NVIDIA for reference here
+I implemented the network using Keras by following the lecture and using the architecture image from NVIDIA for reference here published here https://devblogs.nvidia.com/deep-learning-self-driving-cars/.

 #### 2. Attempts to reduce overfitting in the model